Spinal cord injury levels can be expressed in many ways and it is important to understand the correlations.

 Injuries generally result in some loss of function in the hips and legs.
 Little or no voluntary control of bowel or bladder, but can manage on their own with special equipment.
 Most likely will be able to walk

-Note: For all practical purposes whenever lesion in the spine is examined, it is always good to mention injured vertebral and spinal levels separately.
+Note: For all practical purposes whenever a lesion in the spine is examined, it is always good to mention injured vertebral and spinal levels separately.

-If they roughly match, the level has been ascertained. if they grossly mismatch something might have been missed.
+If they roughly match, the level has been ascertained.
+If they grossly mismatch something might have been missed.
 There might be another lesion or cord edema.

 - C5